unionai-oss/pandera/docs/source/scaling.rst

 Validation by Partition
 -----------------------

-There is an interesting use case that comes up
+There is an interesting use case that arises with bigger datasets.
+Frequently, there are logical groupings of data that require different validations.
+In the earlier sample data, the price range for the records with ``state`` FL is lower than the range for the ``state`` CA.
+Two :class:`~pandera.schemas.DataFrameSchema` will be created to reflect this.
+Notice their ranges for the :class:`~pandera.checks.Check` differ.

 .. testcode:: scaling_pandera